nwronski/batch-transcode-video/README.md

 ## Options

-- `--help` _Flag: does not accept a value_ (Alias: `-h`) You can view the manual for this tool by using this flag in the terminal.
+- `--help` _Flag: does not accept a value_ (Alias: `-h`)
+  - You can view the manual for this tool by using this flag in the terminal.
-- `--input [path]` (Default: `process.cwd()`) (Alias: `-i`) The input **directory** containing the source videos to transcode.
+- `--input [path]` (Default: `process.cwd()`) (Alias: `-i`)
+  - The input **directory** containing the source videos to transcode.
-- `--output [path]` (Default: _same directory as source files_) (Alias: `-o`) The output **directory** to hold the transcoded videos.
+- `--output [path]` (Default: _same directory as source files_) (Alias: `-o`)
+  - The output **directory** to hold the transcoded videos.
 If you do not specify an output directory then each transcoded file will be placed in the same directory as its source file.
 Note: if a source file is already in the same file format as the transcoded video (e.g.: both source and output are both `.mkv`) then you must specify an output directory, as the program will not overwrite existing files.
-- `--mask [pattern]` (Default: `**/*.{mp4,avi,mkv,m4v,ts,mov}`) (Alias: `-m`) Search pattern to use for input directory.
+- `--mask [pattern]` (Default: `**/*.{mp4,avi,mkv,m4v,ts,mov}`) (Alias: `-m`)
+  - Search pattern to use for input directory.
 Note that the default pattern will search in nested directories.
 For more information about what values can be used, see the [glob](https://github.com/isaacs/node-glob) documentation.
+- `--force` _Mixed values_ (Alias: `-f`)
+  - If you provide **an actual crop value** (e.g.: `"0:0:0:0"`) as the argument for this option, then that crop value will be used **for all videos**.
+  - If you provide anything other than an actual crop value (e.g. `1`) as the argument for this option, then when crop detection returns conflicting crop values it will just use the least extreme crop value and continue transcoding.
-- `--diff` _Flag: does not accept a value_ (Default: `false`) Enable this option if you only want to transcode source files that do not exist already in the `output` folder.
+- `--diff` _Flag: does not accept a value_ (Default: `false`)
+  - Enable this option if you only want to transcode source files that do not exist already in the `output` folder.
   - If a destination file already exists in the `output` directory:
     -  And `diff` is **enabled**, a notice will be generated letting you know that the file was skipped (unless `quiet` is enabled).
     - And `diff` is **not enabled**, an error will be generated letting you know that the file already exists.